-South Downs Way Information
+South Downs Way Map and Information

-Find answers to the most common questions about the Trail below
+See the map and find answers to the most common questions about the Trail below

 The 100 mile (160 Km) long South Downs Way follows the old routes and droveways along the chalk escarpment and ridges of the South Downs.
 Enjoy the stunning long distance views, picturesque villages, thatched pubs and cosy tea rooms.